Ensembl/EpiRR/README.md

 ## Submission

 IHEC projects with epigenomes to register should mail blueprint-dcc@ebi.ac.uk to arrange submission.
 Submissions are accepted as text or JSON files via private FTP site.
+One file must be used per reference epigenome.

 The minimal requirements for submission are
  - a valid project name